wingify/readme-central/docs/SDK Reference/server-side-sdks/go/fme-go-storage.md

 }
 ```

-Storage Service should expose two methods: _get_ and _set_.
+Storage Service should expose two methods: _Get_ and _Set_.
 These methods are used by VWO whenever there is a need to read or write from the storage service.

 | Method Name | Params             | Description                                                 | Returns                                                                                    |
 | :---------- | :----------------- | :---------------------------------------------------------- | :----------------------------------------------------------------------------------------- |